laksh-shardul/FDD-Buy-Side-Financial-Model/README.md

 ## Deal Insights

 Analysis indicates a material working capital build in Q4, with closing NWC of 420 against a normalized peg of 324.
-This ~100 variance suggests potential cash retention or operational buildup prior to close.
-If not normalized, this would require a purchase price adjustment, directly impacting deal value.
+If the elevated NWC is non-sustainable, it would likely be normalized to peg, resulting in a downward purchase price adjustment..